Youth & Shelter Services, Inc. Seven-12 House Philosophy

 WHAT STAFF SAY

-This feedback was echoed in reviews on Indeed, where the facility earned 3.9 out of five stars based on seven reviews to date.
-In a representative review, one former employee wrote: “Being able to leave your work at work is a must for this job.
-It is a rewarding job, doing needed work, but you need to expect that the youth who say they appreciate you one day may hate you the next.
-Also, with multiple parties involved (including government) there is a lot to learn.
-I recommend volunteering before applying.”
+This feedback was echoed in reviews on Indeed, where the facility earned 3.5 out of five stars based on 24 reviews to date.
+In a representative review, one former employee wrote, “Being able to leave your work at work is a must for this job.
+It is a rewarding job, doing needed work, but you need to expect that the youth who say they appreciate you one day may hate you the next.”

 Youth & Shelter Services, Inc. accepts self-pay, Medicaid, and many private insurance plans.
-The facility also offers a payment plan with monthly installments for those that need increased flexibility in paying the costs of the recovery program.
-Co-pays and self-pay payments may be made using credit cards, cash, and checks.
+The facility also offers a payment plan with monthly installments for those who need increased flexibility in paying the costs of the recovery program.

 User ReviewsReview this Center